satyam2006-cmd/Fest--studio/README.md

 ### 👤 User Authentication & Profiles

 - **Secure Auth**: User registration and login are securely managed by Supabase Auth.
-- **Custom Profiles**: Personalize your profile with an avatar and description.

 ### 🛢 Supabase Integration